Self Service: Manage Software on University Mac Devices

 Spotlight search with "Self Service" typed in and the Self Service app selected

-3. The Self Service application will open.
+4. The Self Service Home screen will appear.

 Installing Software